rahul-sharma4132/JS_Project/README.md

 # AI Web Development Project

-A full-stack web application that integrates OpenAI's GPT-3.5-turbo model for text generation with a modern React frontend and Node.js/Express backend.
+A full-stack web application that integrates Anthropic Claude (e.g., claude-3-haiku-20240307) for text generation with a modern React frontend and Node.js/Express backend.
 The application allows users to generate AI-powered text responses and maintains a history of all interactions in a MongoDB database.

 ## 🚀 Features

-- **AI Text Generation**: Generate text responses using OpenAI's GPT-3.5-turbo model
+- **AI Text Generation**: Generate text responses using Anthropic Claude models
 - **Interactive History**: View and manage all previous AI interactions
-- **Real-time API Integration**: Seamless communication with OpenAI API
+- **Real-time API Integration**: Seamless communication with Anthropic API
 - **MongoDB Storage**: Persistent storage of all interactions with metadata
 - **Modern UI**: Clean and responsive React-based user interface
 - **CORS Enabled**: Cross-origin resource sharing for frontend-backend communication